dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - Check Kris' news links that he's posted (from Discord)
 - Check out other GitHub repo's and see how the general trend of commits are made
 - Stop realising that the todo list will never end xD
+- Compare Firefox and Brave browsers with various findings
+- Sort through the Terminologies page and sort them in a fashionable and organised manner :P
+-

 Randoms: